 In the Wasabi wallet

-Send tab, you see a list of all the coins you can spend because you have their private keys.
+Send tab, you see a list of all the coins you can spend.

-You can get a coin by first receiving them from someone else, for example by earning them or buying them for fiat currency.
+You can get a coin by first receiving them from someone else, for example by earning them or exchanging them for fiat currency.

 You can spend one or more coins by selecting them in the

 Send tab, if your payment amount is below the value of the selected coins, then you will receive a change coin back.

 Every time you receive a payment, you first must label the observers who know this address is yours.

 This transaction metadata is used to build a cluster of which people know about your coins.

 For example, if you receive a coin from Alice, then the cluster is